transifex/transifex-java/README.md

 ### SDK configuration

 Configure the SDK in your `Application` class.
 The language codes supported by Transifex can be found [here](https://www.transifex.com/explore/languages/).
 Keep in mind that in the sample code below you will have to replace
-`<transifex_token>` with the actual token that are associated with your Transifex project and resource.
+`<transifex_token>` with the actual token that is associated with your Transifex project and resource.

 ```java
     @Override